elalienx/be2-react-start/README.md

 ## Definitions:

 1. **Event listener:** To act uppon an user interacting with a button, formulary, checkbox, etc.
+1. **Props**: Abreviation for properties.
+In React is the way to pass data from parent to child.
-2. **State:** A fancy term to say to the React framework, that a piece data (variable, components, json, etc) should update the screen.
+1. **State:** A fancy term to say to the React framework, that a piece data (variable, components, json, etc) should update the screen.

 ## Anatomy of the project